 What Are Bridge Loans?

 Bridge loans can be used to provide borrowers with needed capital to navigate a financial transition, as well as time to improve upon a property’s standing or stabilize a property.
+They’re relatively simple.
+A borrower applies for (and receives) a bridge loan.
 After long-term permanent financing is available for the property, the monies from the new loan are used to pay off the interim financing.
 In the case of a sale, the sales proceeds are used to pay off the bridge loan.
 Any equity cash-out or profit from a sale, belongs to the property owner.
 In some instances, where time and other financial constraints exist, bridge loans are put in place between the end of one loan and the start of a new one.

 Return to News